Introduction

 The second method involves using Partner Connect.
 Qlik Cloud was recently integrated with Databricks Partner Connect.
 The steps involved in setting up the automatic connection are:

-1. Click on Partner Connect in the sidebar on Databricks and select Qlik Sense to connect.
+- Click on in the sidebar on Databricks and select Qlik Sense to connect.

 Image